Joggins Formation: Charles Darwin

 Charles Darwin's seminal text On the Origin of Species was published on 24 November 1859.
-Charles Lyell had greatly influenced Darwin, as Robert FitzRoy gifted him a copy of Lyell's Principle of Geology before Darwin embarked on his five-year voyage aboard HMS Beagle and Lyell wrote personally to Darwin in April 1843 to announce his findings on the expedition with Abraham Gesner.
+Charles Lyell had greatly influenced Darwin, as Robert FitzRoy gifted him a copy of Lyell's Principles of Geology before Darwin embarked on his five-year voyage aboard HMS Beagle and Lyell wrote personally to Darwin in April 1843 to announce his findings on the expedition with Abraham Gesner.
 Darwin built a considerable amount of his theory regarding natural selection and evolution on Lyell's 1852 study of the Joggins Formation, noting that the incompleteness of the fossil record at Joggins was responsible for gaps in Darwin's theory and saying this incompleteness had contributed to a misconception of "abrupt, though perhaps very slight, changes of form".
 Lyell helped publish Darwin's theories, but did not support them as natural selection conflicted with his religious beliefs.
 In 1863, John W. Dawson published Air-Breathers of the Coal Period, both a catalogue of all known species from the Joggins Formation at the time and a response to On the Origin of Species.
-Dawson argued that the presence of fossils like Dedropupa (which he'd first reported on in 1860) disproved Darwin's theory, as this land snail was virtually identical to its modern counterparts, and thus the body plan of snails had not changed in 300 million years.
+Dawson argued that the presence of fossils like Dendropupa (which he'd first reported on in 1860) disproved Darwin's theory, as this land snail was virtually identical to its modern counterparts, and thus the body plan of snails had not changed in 300 million years.
 Dawson's disbelief in natural selection was not based in religious concerns, as he did believe in deep time and the notion that higher forms of life had appeared progressively and at different periods in Earth's history; in 1865 he would argue that Eozoon canadense represented the earliest form of life.
-Samuel Wilberforce had also referenced Dedropupa in his 1860 criticism of On the Origin of Species, calling it the "miserable little dendropupa".
+Samuel Wilberforce had also referenced Dendropupa in his 1860 criticism of On the Origin of Species, calling it the "miserable little dendropupa".

 Charles Darwin also followed Charles Lyell in trying to explain the origins of the Joggins coal beds.
-In 1847 he suggested to Joseph Dalton Hooker that the trees at Joggins may have grown underwater, at depths between 5 and 100 fathoms.
+In 1847 he suggested to Joseph Dalton Hooker that the lycopsids at Joggins may have grown underwater, at depths between 5 and 100 fathoms.
 Hooker dismissed this idea in a letter to Darwin on 6 May 1847, a rejection Darwin described as a "savage onslaught".
 William Logan's observations on Stigmaria had been published in 1841, where he noted that the fossils represented roots that had grown, died, and been preserved in the same place they had been discovered.
 While it was widely accepted that coal had once been plant material, Logan's notes on Stigmaria represented the first compelling evidence that coal was the product of terrestrial plants.
-Darwin made a major breakthrough in 1860 when John W. Dawson published his paper reporting the discovery of Dendropupa, a non-aquatic animal, in the trunk of a fossilized trees at Joggins.
-This find convinced Darwin that the trees had in fact grown on land and coal must have a terrestrial origin, existing first as peat.
+Darwin made a major breakthrough in 1860 when John W. Dawson published his paper reporting the discovery of Dendropupa, a non-aquatic animal, in the trunk of a fossilized lycopsid at Joggins.
+This find convinced Darwin that the lycopsids had in fact grown on land and coal must have a terrestrial origin, existing first as peat.